menu

 Top-Down Designs

-This isn’t really a hybrid issue in particular, but rather the Form of the Dragon philosophy: Magus of the Moat isn’t red, but becoming a dragon sure is.
+This isn’t really a hybrid issue in particular, but rather the Form of the Dragon philosophy: Moat isn’t red, but becoming a dragon sure is.
 With that in mind, the bleed here is no worse than on mono-colored cards (and actually fewer thus far because there aren’t many hybrid cards).

 Pretty much everyone in R&D agrees that these first three areas are acceptable for hybrid design, and none of them pose any significant issues for Commander.
 The issues come with the fourth type of hybrid cards which R&D (or at least Mark Rosewater and formerly R&D member Devin Low) often argue about the validity of.